-There are around a dozen software online to download for creating a bootable USB drive using ISO image, however, some of them are too old for the task.
-Thus, here we have gathered some best and well-known tools for Windows 10 or 7 to write ISO image files on USB.
+There are around a dozen software online to download for creating a bootable USB drive using ISO images, however, some of them are too old for the task.
+Thus, here we have gathered some best and most well-known tools for Windows 10 or 7 to write ISO image files on USB.

 Best GUI tools to create bootable USB media on Windows 10/7